Thursday, July 23rd | 5pm – 7pm | Zoom Session

-Join us with acclaimed Mohawk multi-media artist and award winning filmmaker, Shelley Niro, as she discusses her six week production process for her second film, The Incredible 25th Year of Mitzi Bearclaw.
-This workshop will address her transition in making experimental short films up to her experience with creating narrative feature films.
-Shelley will touch on what artists and films influence her career, what themes she explores in her art and how important spirituality and humour continue to shape her future projects.
+Join us with acclaimed Mohawk multi-media artist and award winning filmmaker, Shelley Niro, as she discusses her six week production process for her second film, The Incredible 25th Year of Mitzi Bearclaw – available to rent July 17 – 31 on Cinematheque at Home.
+This workshop will address her transition in making experimental short films to her experience with creating narrative feature films.
+Shelley will touch on what artists and films influence her career, what themes she explores in her art and how important spirituality and humour are in shaping her future projects.

 Niro is a member of the Six Nations Reserve, Bay of Quinte Mohawk, Turtle Clan.

 Shelley Niro is a multi-media artist.
 Her work involves photography, painting, bead work and film.
 Niro is conscious the impact post-colonial mediums have had on Indigenous people.
 Like many artists from different Native communities, she works relentlessly presenting people in realistic and explorative portrayals.
 Photo series such as MOHAWKS IN BEEHIVES, THIS LAND IS MIME LAND and M: STORIES OF WOMEN are a few of the genre of artwork.
 Films include: HONEY MOCCASIN, IT STARTS WITH A WHISPER, THE SHIRT, KISSED BY LIGHTNING and ROBERT’S PAINTINGS.
 Recently she finished her film THE INCREDIBLE 25th YEAR OF MITZI BEARCLAW.